Spatially explicit models for inference about density in unmarked or partially marked populations: Introduction

-Our paper challenges two ingrained and preeminent paradigms in statistical ecology: First is that sample units should be structured so as to ensure independence of the observable random variable\footnote{\citet{hurlbert84_pseudorep} has been cited $>$5000 times according to Google scholar} and second is that individual information is needed to obtain estimates of population size and density\footnote{Even classical distance sampling relies on sampling of {\it unique} individuals where identity is equated to a point in space}.
-Our proposed class of models directly refutes both of these paradigms and suggests whole new classes of sampling designs and statistical models for making inferences about animal demographic parameters.
+Our paper challenges two common assertions in statistical ecology: first is that sample units should be structured so as to ensure independence of the observable random variable and second is that individual information is needed to obtain estimates of population size and density.
+Our proposed model directly refutes both claims and suggests new classes of sampling designs and statistical models for making inferences about animal demographic parameters.